 Peer Review Grant Program

 Do you have a grant proposal that needs a second set of eyes?
 The Peer Review Grant Program provides funds for external or internal area-specialist peer reviewers to improve proposal competitiveness for principal investigators.
-PIs nominate suitable reviewers; ORD engages and pays them to provide sponsor‑aligned critiques on near‑final drafts.
+PIs nominate suitable reviewers; ORD engages and pays them (typically around $500) to provide sponsor‑aligned critiques on near‑final drafts.

 We currently have three tracks: